-Per law, the District may release Directory Information and student photographs or images to the general public upon request.
-The District may also release a student's name, address, and phone number to military recruiters or post-secondary educational institutions upon request.
-The school must provide this information unless the parent(s) requests that it not be disclosed without their prior written consent.
+Per law, the district may release directory information and student photographs or images to the general public upon request.
+The district may also release a student's name, address, and phone number to military recruiters or post-secondary educational institutions upon request.
+The school must provide this information unless the parent/guardian requests that it not be disclosed without their prior written consent.